Chester City F.C.: Financial problems and demise

 Chester City F.C. issued a press release on 10 August 2009 describing the meetings that took place between the club, FA and Football Conference regarding the transfer of the FA membership at the beginning of the 2009–2010 season.
 They confirmed that the home match against Gateshead had also been called off by the Football Conference, and that the FA had asked the other clubs to vote on whether Chester City should be allowed to continue in the division.
 The press release ended: We have now been informed that we must again await an FA decision which will be taken at some time on Thursday [13 August 2009] and can do no more than publicly express our ever increasing frustration with the entire process.
 The FA granted the transfer of membership to Chester City Football Club 2004 Ltd at 16:00 on 13 August 2009.

 On the pitch, Mick Wadsworth was sacked after a bad start to the season, during which he branded the club's atmosphere even worse than that of the original Gretna F.C., which he had managed during the club's final months of existence in 2008.
 Jim Harvey replaced Wadsworth and managed an immediate upturn in form, which gave fans some slim hope that the club might still survive in the Conference National.
 However, dwindling attendances, a pitch protest and continued financial problems meant that the playing squad was gradually released to cut the wage bill though, and Chester's improved form did not last.
 Harvey was himself sacked in January 2010 by Morrell Maison, the club's new director of football, who then installed himself as the new manager.
 He oversaw what was arguably the club's lowest moment when just 518 people turned up to see the team beaten 1–0 by lower-league Fleetwood Town in the FA Trophy.
 By this point Chester were well adrift at the bottom of the table, and results did not improve.
 What proved to be the club's final match was a 2–1 home defeat against Ebbsfleet United.

 On 9 February 2010, Chester City failed to fulfil a fixture at Forest Green Rovers.
-It was reported by the BBC that the players refused to get on the team bus and that the players had also threatened twice to strike following non-payment of wages.
+It was reported by the BBC that the players refused to get on the team bus and had also threatened twice to strike following non-payment of wages.
 Three days later, the Football Conference suspended Chester for seven days, during which their fixtures were suspended.